uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In advance of Education Day, teachers <!-- page 301 -->in each region were given orientation materials to help prepare their students and themselves.
 In total, close to 15,000 young people across the country have participated in such Education Days, most with a commitment to take what they learned and witnessed back to their home schools to share with thousands more of their fellow students.

-Over the course of the TRC’s mandate, the Commission worked in partnership with the International Center for Transitional Justice’s (ICTJ) Children and Youth Program to host a series of small retreats and workshops.
+Over the course of the =|TRC=Truth and Reconciliation Commission of Canada=’s mandate, the Commission worked in partnership with the International Center for Transitional Justice’s (=|ICTJ=International Center for Transitional Justice’s=) Children and Youth Program to host a series of small retreats and workshops.
 Youth Dialogues were also integrated into Education Day activities at National Events.
-Their purpose was to engage youth in dialogue and to support their efforts to make their own submissions to the TRC.
+Their purpose was to engage youth in dialogue and to support their efforts to make their own submissions to the =|TRC=Truth and Reconciliation Commission of Canada=.
 For example, in October 2010, the Commission co-sponsored an Aboriginal/non-Aboriginal youth retreat near Vancouver, British Columbia.
 Young people came together to learn about the residential schools, talk with Elders, and share team-building activities.
 One young participant said that during the retreat, “we learn[ed] more about each other and the past.